-The WTPA recognizes that the Township Committee must operate efficiently and economically for the benefit of its residents and taxpayers and provide proper police protection for the citizens of the Township of Winslow.
-The WTPA agrees that it will cooperate with the Township Committee to that end; and further, it will not interfere with the Township Committee’s right to efficiently and economically operate the Police Department or manage its departmental affairs.
+The SOA recognizes that the Township Committee must operate efficiently and economically for the benefit of its residents and taxpayers and that it must provide proper police protection for the citizens of the Township of Winslow.
+The SOA agrees that it will cooperate with the Township Committee to that end; and further, it will not interfere with the Township Committee’s right to efficiently and economically operate the Police Department or manage its departmental affairs.

 Consistent with this cooperation, and in order to promote harmonious relations between the parties, the parties have entered into this Agreement in order to establish their respective adjustments of any grievance or dispute concerning the interpretation or application of the express provisions of this Agreement.